megazazik/factory-di/README.md

 Each dependency has a token.
 You can use a string or a symbol as a dependency token.

 Before you can call the `resolve` method you must registed all declared dependencies.
 You can do it via the `register` method.
-It recevies a dependency token and the dependency container.
+It receives a dependency token and a dependency container.

 ```typescript
 class Bar {